THE TRAGIC DEATH OF THE BALDWIN PONY - SHEFFIELD 1889

 From the evidence and the eyewitnesses that both sides produced it is not possible to reach a definite conclusion on the charge of cruelty.
 In these more enlightened times, the mere thought of suspending a horse thirty feet in the air in front of a paying audience would provoke public outrage, and a custodial sentence.
 But by the standards of the time, this was the norm.
 The defence stressed that "two previous ascents and descents were made successfully" and it was this statement that probably gave the benefit of the doubt to the Sangers.

-The matter that still puzzles me is why it was called "The Baldwin Pony".
-I have not got a clue and so if anyone can help me, please contact me.
 I would also like to know where the circus took place in Sheffield.
 From the information I have it looks as though it was a travelling circus.
 There is an old photograph in the Sheffield archives dated 1880 that shows the Sanger's circus on Pinstone, Street with the now demolished St. Paul's Church, in background.

 Whilst researching this article I also came across the

-following snippet on the Old Heeley website.
+following snippet on the Old Heeley website entitled "Elephants on the

-by Alan Montgomery
+loose in Woodseats!" by Alan Montgomery

-The BIG TREE HOTEL was originally called MASONS’ ARMS, although the customers preferred to call it BIG TREE.
+"The BIG TREE HOTEL was originally called MASONS’ ARMS, although the customers preferred to call it BIG TREE.

-One day SANGER’s CIRCUS passed through and stopped for rest and refreshment at the Hote1.
+One day SANGER’S CIRCUS passed through and stopped for rest and refreshment at the Hote1.
 Some elephants which were tethered to the tree broke loose, and dragging away many of the branches.
-Although the tree survived this ordea1for some time, it was eventual1y replaced thanks to loca1 benefactor.
+Although the tree survived this ordea1for some time, it was eventual1y replaced thanks to loca1 benefactor."

 It must have been quite a sight - elephants rampaging through Woodseats!